Khomych1004/My_portfolio/README.md

 ![application screenshot](documentation/Demo.png)

 ## Description
 this is my portfolio.
-With this site I wanted to show my abilities in website development, as well as indicate my contacts
+With this site, I wanted to show my abilities in website development and adaptation to different screen sizes. also indicate my contacts.

 you can go to the site using the link -> [My Portfolio](https://khomych1004.github.io/My_portfolio/)